MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-server-endpoints.md

     > Automated onboarding is only applicable for Windows Server 2012 R2 and Windows Server 2016.

 - Servers monitored by  Azure Security Center will also be available in Microsoft Defender ATP - Azure Security Center seamlessly connects to the Microsoft Defender ATP tenant, providing a single view across clients and servers.
 In addition, Microsoft Defender ATP alerts will be available in the Azure Security Center console.
-- Server investigation -  Azure Security Center customers can access Windows Defender Security Center to perform detailed investigation to uncover the scope of a potential breach
+- Server investigation -  Azure Security Center customers can access Microsoft Defender Security Center to perform detailed investigation to uncover the scope of a potential breach

 >[!IMPORTANT]
 >- When you use Azure Security Center to monitor servers, a Microsoft Defender ATP tenant is automatically created.
 The Microsoft Defender ATP data is stored in Europe by default.